inceptjs/incept.js/docs/backlog.md

 const chunkExtractor = new ChunkExtractor({ statsFile })
 ```

-What I did was add a webpack hook to compile the stats again and
-save it in VirtualFS then retrieved those contents when rendering.

 Implementing loadable in general with chunking based on their docs,
 though works, is quite clunky and loadable puts some branding in the
 HTML.

-**Material UI**

-Encountering errors with `useLayoutEffect` when rendering on the server
-*(SSR)* even on MUI v5 which just released while developing this
-project.
-Plus I'm not a big fan of `styled-components` syntax nor the
-v4 version of styling.
-They shouldn't be dog feed any of those to people
-exclusively.
-Just allow to add `className` or `style` to their
-components.
-I was very disappointed when I couldn't even use their
-icons without triggering a warning.
+**UPDATE: 0.0.16** What I did was add a webpack hook to compile the
+stats again and save it in VirtualFS then retrieved those contents when
+rendering.